(a)

 (B) The past history of increases in the rent for the unit and the comparison of the rent for the unit with rents for comparable units in the same general area.

-(C) Any findings which have been made pursuant to Section 37.7 with respect to the unit.
+(C) Any findings which have been made pursuant to Section

 (D) Failure to perform ordinary repair, replacement, and maintenance in compliance with applicable State and local law.